RRZ tools

 Motivations for checking resource usage are

-- to find performance bottlenecks.
+- to find performance bottlenecks (in particular for I/O).

 Shared and non-shared resources